-- AFTC is reinstated to apply retroactively to fuel sales transactions from January 1, 2022 through December 31, 2024. - The investment tax credit under Section 48 of the Internal Revenue Code is expanded to include Qualified Biogas Property placed in service after December 31, 2022, which is expected to bring significant cash flow for the Renewable Natural Gas projects that the Company has invested or will invest in. - A new tax credit under Section 45Z of the Internal Revenue Code is introduced to apply to transportation fuel produced and sold by the taxpayer from January 1, 2025 through December 31, 2027.
-The IRA provides a base credit of 20 cents per gallon or \$1.00 per gallon if prevailing wage and apprentices requirements are met.
-The Company expects that the Renewable Natural Gas projects will be eligible for this credit. - The alternative fuel refueling property credit under Section 30C of the Internal Revenue Code is reinstated for 2022 and extended an additional 10 years to apply to any property placed in service before January 1, 2033.
+• Alternative Fuel Tax Credit ("AFTC") is reinstated to apply retroactively to fuel sales transactions from January 1, 2022 through December 31, 2024.

+- The investment tax credit under Section 48 of the Internal Revenue Code is expanded to include Qualified Biogas Property placed in service after December 31, 2022.
+The rate of this credit is 6% at base level and increased to 30% if the prevailing wages and apprenticeship requirements are met.
+Further, this credit is transferrable to an unrelated party.
+The Company expects the credit to bring significant cash flow for the Renewable Natural Gas projects that it has invested and will invest through year 2024. - A new tax credit under Section 45Z of the Internal Revenue Code is introduced to apply to transportation fuel produced and sold by the taxpayer from January 1, 2025 through December 31, 2027.
+The bonus credit is \$1.00/gallon multiplied by an applicable emissions factor but would be reduced to \$0.20/gallon (\$0.35/gallon for sustainable aviation fuel) if prevailing wage and apprenticeship requirements are not met.
+Given the negative carbon intensity ("CI") score for renewable natural gas, the Company expects that the Renewable Natural Gas projects will be eligible for this credit at a rate greater than \$1.00/gallon of fuel sold. - The alternative fuel refueling property credit under Section 30C of the Internal Revenue Code was reinstated for 2022 and extended an additional 10 years to apply to any property placed in service before January 1, 2033.
 For business property, the credit amount decreases to 6% (from 30%) with a maximum amount of \$100,000 per item (previously \$30,000 per location per year).
 Business property meeting prevailing wage and registered apprenticeship requirements may be eligible for a credit amount of 30% (\$100,000 maximum).

-The Internal Revenue Service has been granted broad authority to issue regulations or other guidance that could clarify how these taxes will be applied and credits will be eligible.
+The Internal Revenue Service and Treasury have been issuing regulations or other guidance that clarify how these credits will be eligible and calculated.
 The Company will continue to evaluate the impact of the IRA as additional information becomes available.